oftenzhan/OftenDeck/docs/installation_guide.md

 # Introduction

-currenty, the OftenDeck is at Version 1.1.
+Currenty, the OftenDeck is at Version 1.1.
 The biggest updates from Version 1.0 and 1.1 is the use of symlinks and shell scripts.

 All of the main files in are within the `~/.oftendeck` folder.
 Then the files are the symlinked to other system folders like `usr/local/bin` or `~/.emacs.d/init.el`.
 This makes it easier for myself to edit and provide updates via github, and for you to install easily onto your device.